tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 EARLY_EXPORTER_SECRET:

 : This secret is used for early exporters.
-Like the CLIENT_EARLY_TRAFFIC_SECRET, this is only generated when early data is attempted and might not be logged by a server if early data is rejected.
+Like CLIENT_EARLY_TRAFFIC_SECRET, this is only generated when early data is attempted and might not be logged by a server if early data is rejected.